jwnwilson/django_react_redux_webapp/README.md

 ## To Do

+- Move from heroku to GCE / AWS for multiple processes cheaply
-- Move server to VM / Kubernetes with worker to prerender html
+- Setup worker to prerender html
 - Fix test --nomigrations
 - Add tests for FE and BE
 - Add service worker job for API page calls